 The file dependencies.txt in the repo root directory contains a list of dependencies.
 It is used as input to the next step.
 I put it in a file for simplicity, as parsing the jdeps output is a manual process for now.

-So I added all the red modules from previous step into dependencies.txt – you don’t need to.
+So I added all the red modules (excluding java.base as that is an implied dependency of all modules) from previous step into dependencies.txt – you don’t need to.
 It is a single line of text:

 Step 3c – Generate the Custom Java Runtime